gonextnode/SpotifyV2/README.md

 #### Prerequisites

+- Visual Studio Code (recommended)
+- SASS live compiler plugin for vs code to compile scss files.
-Visual Studio Code and LiveServer plugin for serving the index.html file in your local browser.
+- LiveServer plugin for serving the index.html file in your local browser.

 #### Deployment

-Our 'Main' deployment branch is CI into netlify so any pushes to the main branch will auto publish to Netlify hosting and edge CDN.
+Our 'main' deployment branch is CI into Netlify so any pushes to the main branch will auto publish to Netlify hosting and thier edge CDN.

 #### Team